-Sexual assault occurs when someone uses force, threats, coercion, alcohol or other drugs, or verbal pressure: to kiss you, touch your private parts, fondle you, rub against you; to put a finger or object in your vagina or anus; to put their penis in your vagina or anus; to put their mouth or tongue in contact with your genitals or anus or make you put your mouth or tongue in contact with their genitals or anus.
+Sexual assault is against the law.
+Sexual assault occurs when someone uses force, threats, coercion, alcohol or other drugs, or verbal pressure to: kiss you, touch your private parts, fondle you, rub against you; to put a finger or object in your vagina or anus; to put their penis in your vagina or anus; to put their mouth or tongue in contact with your genitals or anus or make you put your mouth or tongue in contact with their genitals or anus.